vsushkov/dotfiles/README.md

-My name is Valentin and this is my dotfiles
+My name is Valentin and these are my dotfiles
 ===========================================

 Usage: